pochp/fooziespublictest/README.txt

 Timeout and trades give a point to both players, unless one player would win from this point.
 It's the closest thing to a comeback mechanic, by giving the losing player an advantage to drawing things out.

 [4.
 Known Bugs]
--hitbox controllers tend to glitch out when switching between forward and backward -punishing sweep on block displays "Whiff Punish" instead of "Punish"
+-hitbox controllers tend to glitch out when switching between forward and backward (might be fixed with switch to Rewired) -punishing sweep on block displays "Whiff Punish" instead of "Punish"

 -well there's also a big to-do list. please look forward to it.

+[5.
+Changelog]

+1.5
+-added music and voice effects
+-remade input reading, using Rewired now.
+Disabled button setting functionality.